gregnordin/notes_to_self/Blender/notes-Blender.md

     - Chandler: in presentation, stop video after 2 layers and explain what is going on.
     - Adam: Possibly put video on a repeated loop.
     - Emma suggested having the layer grow in z rather than using a transparency fade-in, which is the same as the idea noted below.
-- **IDEA: to create a layer, instead of using transparency fade-in, have it grow in the z direction (actually, -z direction), which is easy to animate**.
+- &#9989; **IDEA: to create a layer, instead of using transparency fade-in, have it grow in the z direction (actually, -z direction), which is easy to animate**.
     - You could also have the whole stack of layers move down between each grow operation (group already-visible layers into a collection and apply translation to collection as a whole?).
 Look at it from somewhat above, noting in presentation that the process actually happens upside down.
     - Also include a transparent violet representation of the photopolymerizing light that uses an emissive material so that it glows.
     - How have the whole stack move down?
 Attach each successive layer to the first layer with the first layer being the parent so that when the first layer moves, all of the other layers move too?
+- Clean up code for bulk case, put things in functions.
+    - Make use of method `grow_in_negative_z()`
+    - LED illumination and animation in one function?
+    - Setting parent object
+- Do next cases:
+    - Channel
+    - Channel with edge dose
+    - Channel with small edge layers (make exposure time for small layer less than for normal thickness layers)
 - &#10060; Do more complicated boolean difference operation to get 90&deg; channel bends?
 - &#10060; Make layers visually apparent
     - Slant layer edges so 3D printed edgefaces have a serrated look?